Credit For Prior Learning

 If you successfully completed Course Options/Youth Options/Start College Now coursework, these courses will appear on your Nicolet transcript.
-Your Academic Advisor will determine if these credits are eligible to meet the requirements of your Nicolet program of study.
+Your Success Coach will determine if these credits are eligible to meet the requirements of your Nicolet program of study.
 If you have Course Options/Youth Options/Start College Now credits from another institution in the Wisconsin Technical College System (WTCS), have your official college transcript sent to Admissions at Nicolet.

 Transcripted Credit courses are taught to high school students using technical college curriculum.
 If you successfully completed Transcripted Credit coursework, these courses will appear on your Nicolet transcript.
-Your Academic Advisor will determine if these credits are eligible to meet the requirements of your Nicolet program of study.
+Your Success Coach will determine if these credits are eligible to meet the requirements of your Nicolet program of study.
 If you have Transcripted Credit courses from another institution, have your official college transcript sent to Admissions at Nicolet.

 Articulation agreements are developed when a high school course is recognized as equivalent to a WTCS course.
 You may receive credit toward your Nicolet program of study if your high school had an articulation agreement in place and you met the conditions of the agreement.
 To be eligible for credit for prior learning, you must have earned a minimum 3.0 grade point on a 4.0 scale in these courses.
-Your Academic Advisor can review your high school transcript and help determine if you qualify for credit for prior learning.
+Your Success Coach can review your high school transcript and help determine if you qualify for credit for prior learning.

 There is no fee for the evaluation and granting of credits for high school coursework.